FIRST CHAPTER PREVIEW

 The handsome stranger was silent for a moment, staring at me deeply.
-So deeply, that it made me feel uncomfortable.
+To the point where it made me feel uncomfortable.
 I couldn’t help but clear my throat as I awaited his response, my eyes shifting in nervousness.

-“Oh, you have no idea how long I’ve been following you…” His tone changed dramatically, deeper and more serious, while another sly smirk emerged on his strikingly handsome face.
+“Oh, you have no idea how long I’ve been following you…” His tone changed dramatically, deeper and serious, while another sly smirk emerged on his face.

 “Wha-what do you mean by that?”
 I asked.

 His words confused me but I wanted to know what he meant.
 I wanted to know more about the mysterious stranger in front of me.
 And being naïve and somewhat of a foolish age didn’t help.
 “Would you dare have a cup of tea with me?” he asked.
 I swallowed hard unsure of what to say.
 I didn’t know if I should go with him because he was handsome and mysterious, or hit him in the groin, take off running and never look back.
 He was a well-built, tall man.
 He could have easily grabbed me and whisked me away without anyone knowing.
 I remembered thinking, What if he kills me or does the unspeakable?
 But I felt like I already knew him and he knew me.
 Somehow I knew he would never hurt me.

 “What are you going to do to me?”
 I asked, mostly to confirm my already made assumptions.

 “It’s only tea.
 It’s quite an imagination you have there, little girl.”
 He brought one of his fingers to my forehead and gave me a delicate tap.